Faculty Advancement and Success (FAS) Workshop Series 2020–2021

 Providing Learning Opportunities, Resources and Networking for All Faculty at Duke

-Duke researchers Tyson Brown, Rachel Kranton and Duncan Thomas will describe the motivation underlying and the results from their ongoing study ROUSE (Reopen our University Safely and Effectively).
-The discussion will emphasize differences in COVID-related impacts on students, faculty and staff, placing the results in the broader local and national contexts.
+Duke researchers Tyson Brown, Rachel Kranton and Duncan Thomas described the motivation underlying and the results from their ongoing study ROUSE (Reopen our University Safely and Effectively).
+The discussion emphasized differences in COVID-related impacts on students, faculty and staff, placing the results in the broader local and national contexts.

 Thursday, March 25, 2021

 FAS 12: Writing Opinion Pieces for Media Outlets (Watch the Video)

 All interested faculty members were invited to join this online workshop.
 Topics included a quick overview of the current media landscape; what considerations go into writing an op-ed; how to make your piece stand out; how to find a home for it; and how Duke University Communications staff can help.

 Thursday, March 11, 2021